dimmus/efl/doc/manual/CONTRIBUTING.md

 * Make sure to run the test suite locally, before posting your PR.
 We use a CI system, meaning we don't even look at your PR if the build and tests don't pass.
 * If you need to update the code in an existing PR, force-push into the same branch, overriding old commits with new versions.
 * After you have pushed a new version, add a comment explaining the latest changes.
-  If you are a member of the systemd project on GitHub, remove the `reviewed/needs-rework`/`ci-fails/needs-rework`/`needs-rebase` labels.
+  If you are a member of the enlightenment project on GitHub, remove the `reviewed/needs-rework`/`ci-fails/needs-rework`/`needs-rebase` labels.
 * If you are copying existing code from another source (eg: a compat header), please make sure the license is compatible with `LGPL-2.1-or-later`.
-  If the license is not `LGPL-2.1-or-later`, please add a note to [`LICENSES/README.md`](https://github.com/systemd/systemd/blob/main/LICENSES/README.md).
+  If the license is not `LGPL-2.1-or-later`, please add a note to [`LICENSES/README.md`](https://github.com/enlightenment/enlightenment/blob/main/LICENSES/README.md).
 * If the pull request stalls without review, post a ping in a comment after some time has passed.
   We are always short on reviewer time, and pull requests which haven't seen any recent activity can be easily forgotten.
 * Github will automatically add the `please-review` label when a pull request is opened or updated.